 Reported benefits from consistent use include:

-- reduction of phantom sounds such as voices, clicking, or TTTS
+- Elimination of internal voices and phantom noises, such as clickings or TTTS.

 Many report substantial reduction, and numerous users describe experiencing complete silence after following the listening instructions carefully and consistently.